A college panel a few years ago: "I love addressing college students, helping them avoid the mistakes I made. That's our role as mentors "

 Cathcart tirelessly promotes mentoring, and he regularly visits schools and colleges, including his alma mater, to speak on a variety of issues—from leadership and volunteerism to branding and excellence in the field of public relations.
 He has personally mentored scores of young people through a variety of ways, including coaching sports and sponsoring internships for Howard University communications students.

-In addition, he has been a Big Brother/Mentor for Big Brothers of Los Angeles for more than 16 years, and was named LA's School-Based Mentor of the Year in 2002.
+Also, he has been a Big Brother/Mentor for Big Brothers of Los Angeles for more than 16 years and was named LA's School-Based Mentor of the Year in 2002.
 Some of his other honors include receiving the Martin Luther King Achievement Award from D.R.U.M., a community assistance organization comprised of Black telecommunications professionals; being presented with the Key to Brown, from Brooklyn, NY’s Brown Memorial Baptist Church for “Dedicated Service to the Community”; and receiving an Howard University School of Communications Alumni Legacy Award (2016), among others.

 His speaking topics include (but not limited to):

 "Self Empowerment Through Volunteerism"